Latest Posts

 How to Raise a Musical Child

 When it comes to educating children, a lot of focus is placed on practical skills like reading and math, which are undoubtedly important.
-But we should raise our children to be well-rounded individuals, which involves teaching them forms of creative self-expression.
+However, we should raise our children to be well-rounded individuals, which involves teaching them forms of creative self-expression.

 Starting early